connor-makowski/pixelator/README.md

 Setup
 ----------

-Make sure you have Python 3.6.x (or higher) or Python2.7.x (or higher) installed on your system.
+Make sure you have Python 3.6.x (or higher).
 You can download it [here](https://www.python.org/downloads/).

 ### Installation